Joint Optimization of Speaker and Spoof Detectors for Spoofing-Robust Automatic Speaker Verification: Experimental Results

 Next, we replaced the ASV MLP head with cosine similarity scoring, fusing its calibrated output with the MLP-based CM branch (Fig.~\ref{fig:your_label}(b)).
 From the results reported in the second row of the Table~\ref{tab:unified_sasv}, this change substantially reduced min a-DCF from $0.321$ to $0.218$ and lowered SPF-EER from 15.3\% to 12.3\%, although SV-EER increased to 4.5\%.
 We then compared loss functions.
 Substituting $\mathcal{L}_\text{sasv}^{(1)}$ (a combination of $\mathcal{L}_\text{sasv}^{\text{BCE}}$ and $\mathcal{L}_\text{sasv}^{\text{adcf}}$) with $\mathcal{L}_\text{sasv}^{(2)}$ (a joint aggregation of $\mathcal{L}_\text{sasv}^{\text{adcf}}$, $\mathcal{L}_\text{asv}^{\text{BCE}}$, and $\mathcal{L}_\text{cm}^{\text{BCE}}$) degraded performance, increasing min a-DCF to $0.272$.
-This indicates that explicitly combining $\mathcal{L}\text{sasv}^{\text{BCE}}$ with $\mathcal{L}_\text{sasv}^{\text{adcf}}$ is more effective than treating ASV and CM losses independently.
+This indicates that explicitly combining $\mathcal{L}_\text{sasv}^{\text{BCE}}$ with $\mathcal{L}_\text{sasv}^{\text{adcf}}$ is more effective than treating ASV and CM losses independently.
 Optimizer choice also plays a role: switching from Adam to SGD further reduced min a-DCF from $0.218$ to $0.211$, highlighting the effectiveness of SGD for joint optimization.

-Finally, the proposed unified SASV architecture, which integrates weighted cosine similarity for ASV with an MLP for CM (Fig.~\ref{fig:your_label}(c)), achieved the best overall performance with a min a-DCF of $0.205$ as shown in the last row of the Table~\ref{tab:unified_sasv}.
-These results demonstrate that introducing learnable weights at the fusion stage enhances the interaction between ASV and CM subsystems, leading to further gains in SASV performance.
+Finally, the proposed unified SASV architecture, which integrates weighted cosine similarity for ASV with an MLP for CM (Fig.~\ref{fig:your_label}(c)), achieved the best overall performance with a min a-DCF of $0.205$ using the SGD optimizer, as shown in the last row of Table~\ref{tab:unified_sasv}.
+To further examine the impact of the optimization strategy, the same model was also trained with the Adam optimizer, yielding a higher min a-DCF of $0.282$, confirming that SGD remains the more effective choice for this architecture.
+These findings confirm that introducing learnable weights at the fusion stage enhances the interaction between ASV and CM subsystems, leading to further gains in SASV performance, while margin-based regularization provides complementary benefits primarily in spoof robustness.